Materials Selection Policy

 Sagadahoc History and Genealogy Room

 The Sagadahoc History and Genealogy Room of Patten Free Library has slightly different objectives and goals in the selection of materials, dependent on its particular mission as a repository of local-history resources.
 The objectives are to collect contemporary and period materials, print and non-print, that document and place in context the educational, civic, and cultural history of the five member-communities of the Library and the State of Maine, as well as the methods of researching these topics.
 The resources are meant to facilitate research into the genealogy of local families, the historical development of communities and specific structures, and significant local events and individuals that shaped both region and state.
-The Room also serves as a repository for public records and private papers that elucidate our local heritage, and the history of Patten Free Library itself.
+The Room also serves as a repository for archival materials that elucidate our local heritage, and the history of Patten Free Library itself.

-If a patron has a concern about a material selected under this policy, that patron may express their concern by completing and submitting a Statement of Concern About Library Resources Form
+If a patron has a concern about a material selected under this policy, that patron may express their concern by completing and submitting a Statement of Concern About Library Resources

 If a patron submits a Statement of Concern form, the following procedure applies: